jakobib/angularjs2014/angularjs-library-services.md

 # Introduction

-The demand to open up library systems through web services has been known since years [@Breeding2009].
-In particular service-oriented architecture (SOA) promised to better allow a continuous evolution of library automation and to better connect with external systems.
+The demand to open up library systems through web services has been known for years [@Breeding2009].
+In particular, service-oriented architecture (SOA) promised to better allow a continuous evolution of library automation and to better connect with external systems.
 Nevertheless current library systems are rarely built of loosely coupled parts that could be used independently.